 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Pentax 50-200mm F4-5.6 ED is the longer of the two lenses at 80mm.
 The Samsung D-Xenon 50-200 F4-5.6 ED with a length of 79mm, is 1mm shorter.
 Besides being longer, the Pentax 50-200mm F4-5.6 ED also has a larger diameter of 69mm compared to the Samsung D-Xenon 50-200 F4-5.6 ED's 67mm diameter.

 Lens Mounts